konstantine25b/polymarket_algo/src/bidding_decision/auto_bid/README.md

 - **Threshold**: Minimum percentage edge required (default: 0.0%)
 - **Amount**: USDC amount to bid for Auto-Bidder (default: 1.0 USDC)
+- **Weighted Selection**: Whether to use weighted probability selection from multiple opportunities instead of always choosing the best one (default: false)
 - **Wallet**: Uses the `WALLET_PRIVATE_KEY` from your `.env` file by default
 - **Stats Display**: Displays full statistics by default, can be disabled with `--no-stats`
 - **Position Display**: Shows all positions by default, can be limited to sell recommendations with `--sell-only`